 The table above shows the result of this comparison.
 The Typhoon Valve System delivers an impressive improvement in water quality.
-Nearly 30% more oil is removed than with a conventional globe valve, equating to more than 40 barrels per day of extra oil production.
+Nearly 30% more oil is removed than with a conventional globe valve, equating to more than 400 liters per day of extra oil production.

 Implementation of the Typhoon Valve System is a simple and efficient solution to improve oil-water separation and achieve compliance to corporate goals for sustainable energy production in an environmentally sound manner.